 Food and Drinks - Students learn to discuss food and drink and talk about their preferences.
 They also learn to describe what food they and other people eat on different days and for different meals.
-Fried Cat's Ears, sounds delicious, right?
-No need to be concerned, this dish is simply a fried pasta that resembles the shape of a cat's ear.
-This dish will be one of many that students learn to talk about in this unit.
 Students will learn to order food and role play a scene at a Chinese restaurant.
 They will also explore how food plays a significant role in Chinese culture.